xiaobogaga/minidb/parser/sql.md

 ## The supported statements

-MiniDB supports a subset of mysql statements and here we will talk about it.
+minidb supports a set of sql statements:

 ### DDL